V-J Day in Times Square: Second interpretive sign proposal

-At the close of 2021, the question of whether to place a sign addressing the controversy surrounding the statue was presented to the city commission at a public meeting in Sarasota on December 6.
-The proposed sign would be donated by Friends of Seagate and would be designed and drafted through a joint effort by the organization, city staff overseeing public art, and the public arts committee, as well as, having to meet the approval of the city commission.
+At the close of 2021, the question of whether to place a sign addressing the "controversy surrounding the statue" was presented to the city commission at a public meeting in Sarasota on December 6.
+The proposed sign would be donated by Friends of Seagate and would be designed and drafted through a joint effort by the organization, city staff overseeing public art, and the public arts committee, as well as having to meet the approval of the city commission.
 The sign would accompany an existing interpretive sign that had been designed and placed by the donor who gave the statue to the city.
 After taking public comment and extensive discussion among the commissioners, a closely divided vote resulted in dismissal of the proposal.

 Shortly thereafter, Kelly Franklin, a city resident who has advocated removal of the statue for some time, created Project Delta Dawn.
-This website provides a comprehensive history of the original photograph, the copyright controversy, documentation of the subjects, creation of the statue, public sentiments about the statue, and the proposal for an interpretive sign to address contemporary cultural attitudes regarding the non-consensual nature now known about the event captured in the famous photograph.
+This website provides a comprehensive history of the original photograph, the copyright controversy, documentation of the subjects, creation of the statue, public sentiments about the statue, and the proposal for an interpretive sign to "address contemporary cultural attitudes regarding the non-consensual nature now known about the event captured in the famous photograph".

 In popular culture

+A central element of the 1987 neo-noir psychological horror Angel Heart involves a private detective attempting to locate a soldier who disappeared from the Times Square V-J Day celebrations soon after having participated in a kiss similar to the one captured by Eisenstaedt.